Damon C. Pace, a partner in the New York office, is a member of the Public Finance Department.

 member of the Compensation & Benefits Group.
 Mitch represents

-public companies, financial institutions, private equity groups and high
+public companies, financial institutions, government institutions, private equity groups and high

 net-worth individuals in the areas of employee benefits and executive